Skip to main content

 Understanding the specific roles of each federal law reveals how they interlock to protect you.
 Each statute governs a different relationship in the flow of information, from the wellness vendor to the group health plan and the employer.

-The table below delineates the primary functions of HIPAA, the ADA, and GINA in the context of programs.
+The table below delineates the primary functions of HIPAA, the ADA, and GINA in the context of workplace wellness programs.
 This structured comparison clarifies how each law contributes to the overall shield protecting your sensitive health information.

 Federal Law Primary Function In Wellness Programs What It Means For Your Data